+[Action: change n-dash to “to”, otherwise no change]

 Also, please note that both ranges include integers only.
 This is defined only in the first sentence.
 Not sure if this definition is necessary.

 Multiplication is represented by a space or by an x in most of the draft.
 However, a dot is used in some equations, such as (36-116), (36-120), and (36-122).
 I’m not sure if this breaks any rules, but it is inconsistent with the first part of the draft.

+[Action: No change]

 Style Guide 2.11 – Hyphenation